waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `steps`: Allows movement between elevations.
 - `cleared_boulder_barrier`: Walkable, acts as a ramp between elevations.
 - `boulder_switch`: Floor switch for boulders.
 - `boulder_barrier`: Impassable barrier linked to a boulder switch.
-Tested and confirmed impassable at (10, 13).
 - `hole`: Drops to a lower floor.
 - `spinner`: Forces movement.
 - `ladder_up`: Warp tile that leads to a higher floor.